odanoburu/odanoburu.github.io/about.md

 **bruno cuconato** is an aplied math student.

-Feel free to contact me by email or on github.
+feel free to contact me by email or on github.

 ##### this website is built with [Jekyll](http://jekyllrb.com/), and is hosted for free by [GitHub Pages](https://pages.github.com/).